1kg-ont-vienna/sv-analysis/scripts/README.md

 `cd del_hgsvc3/ && ./bySample.sh`

+For transposable element deletions from the CHM13 reference:

+`cd del_mei_hgsvc3/ && ./bySample.sh`

 ## Lifting of SVs to GRCh38

 This workflow uses the phased SVs for each sample to implant SVs into CHM13 haplotypes, which are then aligned to GRCh38 and called via [svim-asm](https://github.com/eldariont/svim-asm).